viamrobotics/docs/docs/_index.md

 <div class="explanation">
   <div class="explanationtext">

 You can use any motor with Viam.
-Once configured as a motor component, you can operate the it using the standardized motor API.
+Once configured as a motor component, you can operate it using the motor API.

 [Control a motor →](/how-tos/control-motor/)